|

-It's actually worse, as tobacco industry campaign contributions to Congress allowed it to purchase a law, the "Cigarette Labeling and Advertising Act, 15 U.S.C.
+It's actually worse.
+Tobacco industry campaign contributions to Congress have allowed it to buy a law, the "Cigarette Labeling and Advertising Act, 15 U.S.C.
 1334.
 It states, "No requirement ... based on smoking and health shall be imposed under State law with respect to the advertising ... of any cigarettes the packages of which are labeled in conformity with the provisions of this chapter."

 It means that even if towns, cities, counties and states wanted to enact laws requiring all businesses selling nicotine to warn youth by display signs declaring, "WARNING: Smoking or chewing nicotine is highly addictive, and may be harder to quit than heroin or cocaine," that the local ordinance or law would likely be in violation of Federal law.
 Yes, like it or not, the United States Congress is a key tobacco industry's partner in helping annually enslave more than 700,000 American youth.

-This year, worldwide, more than 4 million will be killed by tobacco and the World Health Organization warns that the death toll is about to explode and could top 1 billion by century's end.
-What these four million will have in common is that none, prior to getting hooked, received advance warning about the amazing power of nicotine to enslave their brain's dopamine pathways, and to do so with blazing speed.
+This year, worldwide, more than 5 million will be killed by tobacco and the World Health Organization warns that the death toll is about to explode and could top 1 billion by century's end.
+What these 5 million have in common is that none, prior to getting hooked, received advance warning about the amazing power of nicotine to enslave their brain's dopamine pathways, and to do so with blazing speed.

 None were told that very soon after starting to experiment with nicotine, that the most memorable memories the mind appears capable of generating, what Dr. Nora Volkow, Director of the National Institute of Drug Abuse, calls "pay attention" memories, would leave them totally convinced that bringing a new supply of nicotine into the bloodstream is as important as eating food.